 Kieran’s commitment to his clients gives them the confidence to achieve their goals.
-As Senior Vice President, Kieran brings more than 25 years of experience to his work in partnering with nonprofits to design and implement campaigns, strengthening fundraising programs, and recruit important talent.
+As Senior Vice President and Director, New York, Kieran brings more than 25 years of experience to his work in partnering with nonprofits to design and implement campaigns, strengthening fundraising programs, and recruit important talent.
 The insights and energy he brings to both his fundraising and executive search engagements have earned him a dedicated following of clients, including American Red Cross of Greater New York, American Red Cross of Connecticut and Rhode Island, CancerCare, Dominican Foundation, Esperanza Academy, Harlem Children’s Zone, The Price Center, Mote Marine Laboratory and Aquarium, and St. Vincent’s Medical Center Foundation.

 Prior to joining Development Guild DDI, Kieran served as Executive Vice President at Changing Our World for 13 years.
 As a Founding Partner and member of its leadership team, he was responsible for designing and implementing successful capital, endowment, and operating programs and campaigns for a diverse array of nonprofit institutions including the Archdiocese of New York, Feeding America and Molloy College.